pilotmoon/chewit/README.md

 # Chewit

-Stripe-inspired random opaque ID generator.
+Functions for base conversion and random string generation.